BECAUSE RELATIONSHIPS WORK

 We Connect Those Who Need Help With Those Who Can Help

-TFG has four locations in three states and a team of professional staff that trains volunteers in culturally-competent, trauma-informed caregiving, and manage each case.
+Today, TFG has five locations in four states and a team of professional staff who train volunteers in culturally competent, trauma-informed caregiving and manage each case.

 What Drives Us